 - The malware infects or deletes Active Directory.

 Active Directory (AD) is a top target for attackers because it forms the foundation of most organizations’ accounts and data assets.
 If AD is infected, you’ve lost complete control of your IT infrastructure.
 When an attacker has domain admin privileges, they can go anywhere and do anything within your system.
-One survey asked the question, “To what extent would your company be impacted if a ransomware or wiper attack took out your domain controllers (DCs) and AD was down?” and 84% of respondents said the attack would have a significant, severe, or even catastrophic impact.

 - Your Domain Name System (DNS) gets corrupted.